-For the Fiscal Year Ended June 30, 2016
+For the Fiscal Year Ended June 30, 2017

-For the Fiscal Year Ended June 30, 2016 Table of Contents
+For the Fiscal Year Ended June 30, 2017 Table of Contents

-Pi age Introduction and Citizens' Oversight Committee Member Listing 1 FINANCIAL SECTION Independent Auditors' Report 2 Basic Financial Statements: Balance Sheet 4 Statement of Revenues Expenditures and Change in Fund Balance 5 Statement of Revenues, Expenditures, and Change in Fund Balance Notes to Financial Statements 6 OTHER INDEPENDENT AUDITORS' REPORTS Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards .11 Independent Auditors' Report on Performance 13
+Page

+Introduction and Citizens' Oversight Committee Member Listing 1

+FINANCIAL SECTION

+Independent Auditors' Report 2

+Pagic Financial Statements

+Balance Sheet 4

+Statement of Revenues, Expenditures, and Change in Fund Balance 5

+Statement of Revenues, Expenditures, and Change in Fund Balance 6

+OTHER INDEPENDENT AUDITORS' REPORTS

+Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance

+and Other Matters Based on an Audit of Financial Statements Performed in Accordance with

+Government Auditing Standards 11

+Independent Auditors' Report on Performance 13

-Introduction and Citizens' Oversight Committee Member Listing June 30, 2016
+Introduction and Citizens' Oversight Committee Member Listing June 30, 2017

 On November 7, 2006, the voters of the Perris Elementary School District approved by more than 55% Measure "S", authorizing the issuance and sale of \$25.0 million of general obligation bonds.
-On August 22, 2007, the District issued Series 2007 of the Election of 2006 General Obligation bonds in the amount of \$7,999,571.
-On September 11, 2013, the District issued Series B of the Election of 2006 General Obligation bonds in the amount of \$4,336,671.
 The bonds were issued to finance the construction and modernization of school facilities and to pay costs of issuance of the bonds.

-On June 3, 2014, a special election was held at which more than 55% of the voters in the District approved general obligation bonds, which authorized the issuance and sale of \$40 million in general obligation bonds.
+On June 3, 2014, a special election was held at which more than 55% of the voters in the District approved general obligation bonds, which authorized the issuance and sale of \$40.0 million in general obligation bonds.
 The bonds are general obligations of the District, and the county is obligated to annually levy ad valorem taxes for the payment of the interest on, and the principal of the bonds.
 The bonds are being issued to finance the acquisition, construction, and modernization of District facilities, as well as to pay the costs of issuing the bonds.